-Motorhome models range from 2 to 6 berth vehicles in Germany and all occupants require a sea belt so a 4 berth models will have 4 seatbelts and a 6 berth model will have 6 seat belts.
+Motorhome models range from 2 to 6 berth vehicles in Germany and all occupants require a seat belt so a 4 berth models will have 4 seat belts and a 6 berth model will have 6 seat belts.
 Please note that infants or small children will also have to be belted in, so it is not possible for 5 adults and 2 small babies to rent a 5 or 6 berth vehicle.
 They would have to rent a 7 berth model.

 In all cases you will have to leave a security deposit in case of damage to the Motorhome.
-You may take out a separate Motorhome excess insurance policy to protect your security deposit at https://www.worldwide-motorhome-hire.com/articles/motorhome-excess-insurance.
+You may take out a separate Motorhome excess insurance policy to protect your security deposit at Tips Germany Campervan.

 If you are travelling to Octoberfest in Munich we recommend you read the article at https://www.worldwide-motorhome-hire.com/articles/germany-motorhome-holiday-2007.

-If this is your first time renting a Camper van in Europe we recommend you read our Frequently Asked Questions at https://www.worldwide-motorhome-hire.com/faq/.
+If this is your first time renting a Camper van in Europe Tips Germany Campervan recommend you read our Frequently Asked Questions at https://www.worldwide-motorhome-hire.com/faq/.
 Motorhome are easy to drive in Europe and are just like driving a car in most cases .